 Category: Data Input and Output

-This article describes how to use the Import Data module in Azure Machine Learning Studio, to load data into a machine learning experiment from existing cloud data services.
+This article describes how to use the Import Data module in Azure Machine Learning Studio (classic), to load data into a machine learning experiment from existing cloud data services.

 The module now features a wizard to help you choose a storage option and select from among existing subscriptions and accounts to quickly configure all options.
 Need to edit an existing data connection?
 No problem; the wizard loads all previous configuration details so that you don't have to start again from scratch.